The Changemakers in Financial Education

 Refund and withdrawal

-To be eligible for a full refund, we need to receive an application to withdraw from the course at least 4 weeks before it begins.
-Participants withdrawing outside of this notice period or after the course has started will have to pay a $150 administration fee.
+To be eligible for a full refund or course transfer, we need to receive an application to withdraw / transfer from the course at least 4 weeks before commencement.

 Cancellation of courses